 Apply online before March 3rd.
 You will need to provide information about yourself, your co-founders and your venture in a short written application and video interview.Start Your Application

 You'll be invited to multiple networking events, where you will have the opportunity to meet investors, entrepreneurs and business leaders with the potential to make a big impact on your venture.

 You will pitch in front of investors and business leaders who get a sneak peak of your startup before Venture Day.
 This is a great chance to get feedback and start a relationship with investors interested in helping grow your company.

 Although the program's done, you are forever part of the alumni community.
 We hold special events for alumni, where you can network with your peers and entrepreneurs from other years.

-Introduce your startup and learn about The Next Founders from Next 36 staff and entrepreneurs who piloted The Next Founders in 2013.
+Introduce your startup and learn about The Next Founders from alumni entrepreneurs and Next 36 staff.Sign Up

 Finalists may be invited to an interview (online, or in-person in Toronto).

 Yes.
-You will have to demonstrate in your application that you are an entrepreneur with a high potential venture who will be a valuable addition to The Next Founders community.
+You will have to demonstrate in your application that you are an entrepreneur with a high growth / high margin venture who will be a valuable addition to The Next Founders community.

 Yes.
 While The Next Founders is designed for those without formal business education, the right founder with a business degree will find the tailored curriculum invaluable.
 Exemptions from certain courses may be considered on a case-by-case basis.

 The program is open to Canadian citizens, permanent residents and those in the process of immigrating to Canada.
 If you are in the process of applying for Permanent Resident status, we will accept a notarized statement to this effect.
 If you intend to provide a notarized statement, please email Melissa at [email protected] in advance of completing the first stage of the application.